215-967-9070

 Can You Get a Divorce Without the Other Person Signing?

 Yes, you can obtain a divorce without your spouse’s signature.
 There are many reasons why spouses refuse to sign.
-Sometimes a spouse cannot be located or the spouse does not want the marriage to end.
+Sometimes the other spouse cannot be located or they do not want the marriage to end.
 Regardless of your situation, talking

 You and your spouse want to work together to resolve the issues arising from your divorce, such as child custody, child support, alimony, and the distribution of marital property, and you’ve heard of the various alternative dispute resolution methods such